 Time Parameters and Graduation Requirements to Complete Degree

-Students who are admitted to the OTD program with an earned bachelor’s or master's degree have six years to complete all requirements for the doctoral degree.
-The six year period starts with the student's first semester of doctoral study at Northern Arizona University.
+Students who are admitted to the OTD program have six years to complete all requirements for the doctoral degree.
+The six-year period starts with the student's first semester of doctoral study at Northern Arizona University.
 If the student does not complete the degree in six years, the student may petition the Graduate College for one extension of this time limit.

-- If accepted as a transfer student, no more than 12 semester units may be applied towards the OTD program from a previous institution.
-In order to receive transfer credit, regulations governing transfer credit for graduate students will apply.
+If accepted as a transfer student, no more than 12 semester units may be applied towards the OTD program from a previous institution.
+In order to receive transfer credit, program approval and regulations governing transfer credit for graduate students must be met.

 Students can appeal or petition for exception